AcademySoftwareFoundation/openvdb/fvdb/docs/tutorials/basic_concepts.md

 pts1, clrs1 = torch.from_numpy(pts1).cuda(), torch.from_numpy(clrs1).cuda()
 pts2, clrs2 = torch.from_numpy(pts2).cuda(), torch.from_numpy(clrs2).cuda()

-# JaggedTensors of points and normals
+# Creating JaggedTensors: one for points and one for colors
 points = fvdb.JaggedTensor([pts1, pts2])
 colors = fvdb.JaggedTensor([clrs1, clrs2])